The history of the Food Ethics Council

 In 1996, I edited Food Ethics (Mepham B. 1996 Ed Routledge), apparently the first use of this term.

-Important contributions to FEC’s early work were also made by Ruth Chadwick, Paul Ekins, Peter Lund and Helen Browning – now FEC’s longest-serving council member.
+Important contributions to the Food Ethics Council’s early work were also made by Ruth Chadwick, Paul Ekins, Peter Lund and Helen Browning – now our longest-serving Council member.